pilillo/oleamind/README.md

 ## Design constraints
 - both frontend and backend functions will be unit tested
-- structured logging should be used instead of prints
+- **Logging**: Use Go's `log/slog` with JSON output for structured logging.
+No emojis in log messages.

 ## Implementation Status